-Upon entry, all parents will be given the ASQ to fill out as part of the Developmental Screening Program.
+Upon entry (or within 30 days of a child's start date), all parents will be given the ASQ to fill out as part of the Developmental Screening Program.
 If any discrepancies are evident based on parental results and teacher observation, another screening may be completed by the teacher.
 If this occurs, a meeting will be scheduled in which the parents and teacher will meet to review the results and discuss further plans.

-The Director may recommend a privately trained "shadow," to be paid for by the parent, to work one-on-one with their child in order for them to continue their child's education at The Tree House.
+Based on the outcome of this meeting, the school reserves the right to recommend a privately trained "shadow," to be paid for by the parent, to work one-on-one with their child in order for them to continue their child's education at The Tree House.